tc09-brcm-social/cadirMgmt/samples/README.md

 * registrarDXA -- output the JSON payload of a dxagent in
 	* the registrar environment
 * routerdsa -- creates a Router DSA base on defrouter
+* routeduser -- creates a routed SiteMinder user DATA DSA/Router DSA
+	* sample DATA is loaded and both DSAs are started
 * smuserjson -- outputs a sample SiteMinder User Directory DSA JSON payload
 	* by default, it uses defdata to start building the payload
 * smpsjson -- outputs a sample SiteMinder Policy Store DSA JSON payload